kubedb/docs/docs/concepts/databases/mysql.md

 #### Initialize from Snapshots

 To initialize from prior snapshots, set the `spec.init.snapshotSource` section when creating a MySQL object.
-In this case, SnapshotSource must have following information:
+In this case, SnapshotSource must have the following information:

 - `name:` Name of the Snapshot
 - `namespace:` Namespace of the Snapshot